Ray Rayner

-Ray Rayner (born Raymond M. Rahner; July 23, 1919 – January 21, 2004) was an American television presenter, actor and author, he was the staple of Chicago children's television in the 1960s and 1970s on WGN-TV.
+Ray Rayner (born Raymond M. Rahner; July 23, 1919 – January 21, 2004) was an American television presenter, actor and author.
+He was a staple of Chicago children's television in the 1960s and 1970s on WGN-TV.

-Early life
+Early life and education

 Rayner (the name was initially spelled "Rahner" but pronounced "Rayner") grew up in Queens, New York.
-He attended College of the Holy Cross in Worcester, Massachusetts; his first media job was working for WGBB radio in Freeport on Long Island while he was attending night school at Fordham University.
+He attended the College of the Holy Cross in Worcester, Massachusetts.
+Rayner's first media job was for WGBB radio in Freeport on Long Island while he was attending night school at Fordham University.

 World War II service

 He enlisted in the Army Air Forces, serving as the navigator of a B-17 during World War II, when he was shot down over France on April 3, 1943.
 During 2 1/2 years as a POW in Stalag Luft III, he helped prepare the escape depicted in the film The Great Escape—though he was transferred to another camp before the escape took place.
 It was during his time as a POW that he discovered his talent for entertaining, namely through his fellow prisoners and his German captors.
 He was interviewed in a documentary titled "Stalag Luft III", produced by RDR Productions of Glenview, Illinois.